-Interest, dividends, royalties, gains, etc., derived in the ordinary course of a pass-through entity's trade or business constitute apportionable business income.
-Income received from holdings in or the sale of partnership interests also constitute apportionable business income.
-If an entity's primary business activity is investing funds (such as with a brokerage firm), interest, dividends, gains, etc., also constitute apportionable business income rather than portfolio income.
+1. Interest, dividends, royalties, gains, etc., derived in the ordinary course of a pass-through entity's trade or business.
+2. Interest, dividends, gains, etc., of an entity whose primary business activity is investing funds (such as with a brokerage firm), 3.
+Income received from holdings in or the sale of partnership interests.